junebug12851/HelloN64/README.md

 ## Building

 If all is set correctly you just double click `build.bat` and everything will run and compile.
-You'll find the build artifacts in the `out` folder.
-You'll need a way to play it using either an emulator or the real machine.
-There's lots of help out there for that.

-In `build.bat` there is a define that defaults to `NTSC_TV`, to correctly compile it must compile for a format however other options are `PAL_TV` and `MPAL_TV` which will all compile for that format.
+It builds 3 files, one for each TV type (NTSC, PAL, and MPAL).
+They'll be placed in their own folders `build_<format name>`.
+There you will find the file you can run and contained in the folder is all the build artifacts.

 ## Why Visual Studio?